 John Steel Lewes (1913-41) was born in Calcutta (now Kolkata) to an English father and an Australian mother.
 His father, a wealthy accountant with a puritanical streak, instilled a deep sense of duty and a strong work ethic into his children.

 In 1933, Lewes came to England to study at Oxford University.
-Here he continued his sporting endeavours, which earned him his macho nickname ‘Jock’.
+Here, he continued his sporting endeavours, which earned him the macho nickname ‘Jock’.
 His prowess at rowing led to his election as President of the Oxford University Boat Club.

 While at university, Lewes spent some of his holidays in Germany.
 For a time, he was impressed by the Nazi regime.
 Its dynamic and disciplined image appealed to his austere character.